Uzbekistan women's national rugby union team

 The Uzbekistan women's national rugby union team is a national sporting side that represents Uzbekistan in women's international rugby union.
 They played their first test match against Hong Kong in 2008.

+History

+The Uzbekistan women's team was formed in 2008, they made their international debut during that year's Asian Women's Championship and finished in fourth place.

+In November 2011, they took to the field again for their most recent international outing.